 Planning on gardening onions this year but don't know where to start?
-Onions are fairly easy to grow, but armed with a few gardening tips that you’ll be sure to use to help avoid some common pitfalls experienced by new gardeners.
-Here at Grangetto’s we have some tips and tricks on gardening onions in San Diego.
+Onions are fairly easy to grow, but armed with a few gardening tips, you can avoid some common pitfalls experienced by new gardeners.
+Here at Grangetto’s we have some tips and tricks for planting, growing, and harvesting onions in our area.
 Check out our list of onions that can be grown in San Diego below.

 Quick Answer